asfaload-cli new-keys

 -p --password <PASSWORD>

 Password to protect the secret key.
-Conflicts with --password-file.
-Prompted interactively if neither is set.
+Conflicts with --password-file and --password-command.
+Prompted interactively if none of these is set.

 -P --password-file <PATH>